 What should I do immediately after a flood?Once you contact a disaster restoration company, there are several things you can do yourself after a flood.

 - Throw away anything you can’t dry or clean quickly.

 - Prevent mosquito breeding by removing trash, clutter, and standing water in containers like flower pots, trash bins, and pet dishes.

 - Organize debris like tree limbs, carpeting, and bulk waste for sanitation pickup.

 Are there any sanitation steps I should take after a natural disaster?Yes, there are several steps you can take to mitigate disaster-related health issues before a professional team can come out.

 - If you or anyone else has one or more open cuts or sores, immediately clean them with soap and clean water.
-Follow that up by applying an antibiotic ointment to prevent infection.
+Follow up by applying an antibiotic ointment to prevent infection.

-- If possible, wash all garments worn during cleanup in hot water and detergent.
+- If possible, wash all garments worn during the cleanup in hot water and detergent.
 Keep these items separate from regular clothes, towels, and linens.

 - Seek immediate medical attention if you or someone else becomes injured or ill.